Skip to Content

 13. Indulge Your Ice Cream Cravings

 Another one of the great things to do in Geneva NY is to head to Geneva Gelato.
 Their mission is to transport their customers all the way to Italy and I must say that they usually succeed!
-With artisans who work round the clock to develop the very best flavors of Gelato, it isn’t a wonder that Geneva Gelato is so popular.
-You just can’t go through the city without visiting it.

 Oh and if you get a chance, catch some of the homemade Italian cookies and pastries to take home.
 Josie has a great hand at baking and they are almost as good as the gelato.
 That’s saying something!

-If you still haven’t stuffed yourself up with ice cream, then head to Mr. Twistee’s.
-This is another great spot to satisfy a sweet craving.
 This place specializes in both soft and hard ice cream.
 Wondering which are the best flavors on the menu?
 Try Hershey’s hard ice cream or the oatmeal cookie-flavored scoop.

 They are local favorites.

-Looking for dairy-free, lactose-free, and gluten-free options?
+What, looking for dairy-free, lactose-free, and gluten-free options?
 Mr. Twistee’s has you covered.
 There is an option for everyone!

 14. Enjoy a Guided Tour of the Rose Hill Mansion